37miners/concord/README.md

 # concord

 Concord is a sample application that demonstrates the rustlet and nioruntime libraries.
-Concord is a decentralized version of discord.
+Concord is a decentralized chat server.